 All was going well for the Brits during the 19th century but, by the early 20th century, America was starting to get the better of their balance of trade.
 The USA now had their own cotton gins.
 However, Britain remained the centre of world commerce and much of the global trade was conducted in British pounds and all major currencies were pegged to gold bars.

 When World War 2 broke out only twenty years later, the US stayed out of the conflict for a long time but nonetheless profited from the war as the preferred supplier of weapons, ammunition and supplies to the allied forces.
 They required payment for most of it in gold and by the end of the war they held most of the gold on earth in Fort Knox.
 The Americans only entered the war after they were personally attacked at Pearl Harbour by Japan, an ally of Germany.
 I say personally but the main island of Maui is over 2,000 nautical miles off the coast of California.
-Playing a major role in ending the war in Europe gave the Americans the opportunity to claim top of the table seat on the global international stage.
+Playing a major role in ending the war in Europe gave the Americans the opportunity to claim ‘top of the table’ seat on the global international stage.
 In 1944, delegates from forty-four Allied countries met in Bretton Wood, New Hampshire, to come up with a system to manage foreign exchange that would not put any country at a disadvantage.
-It was decided that the world’s currencies couldn’t be linked to gold, but they could be linked to the U.S. dollar, which in turn was linked to gold.
+It was decided that the world’s currencies could never again be linked to gold, but they could be linked to the U.S. dollar, which in turn was linked to gold.
 The agreement was that the central banks would maintain fixed exchange rates between their currencies and the U.S. dollar.
 The United States would then guarantee to redeem U.S. dollars for gold on demand.

 So now, instead of gold reserves, other countries accumulated reserves of U.S. dollars.
 Needing a place to store their dollars, countries began buying U.S. Treasury securities, which they considered to be a safe store of money.
 Now the US currency virtually replaced the international currency of gold.
 How would that work out?
 All went jolly well during the relatively peaceful decade of the 1950’s.
 America was Camelot and Truman, Eisenhower, and Kennedy were the three great emperors of America.
 I say peaceful, but WW2 had delivered two contenders for world domination, the USA and the USSR.
 The allies tried to buy a compromise, splitting both Germany and Korea into Russian/American zones of control.
 Russia tagged China to support the North Korean communists in their war against South Korea and USA and that war ground to an unresolved stalemate.
 And then came Vietnam.
 Russia had shown no interest in Vietnam until USA decided to throw bags full of money to support the French attempt to suppress communism in North Vietnam.
 That is when the Russian bear began to feel poked and in 1954, the kitchen got too hot, and the French pulled out.
-That was the start of a very expensive war with the USA that, in my opinion, led to the collapse of the American empire.
+That was the start of a very expensive war with the USA that, in my opinion, began the collapse of the American empire.
 Kennedy, elected in 1960, recognised the disaster that was Vietnam and committed to a withdrawal of all troops by 1965.
-This plan ended with the palace assassination in Dallas Texas, Lyndon Johnson, who succeeded Kennedy, recommitted to Vietnam and at the same time launched an ambitious and expensive “Great Society” social programme intended to end poverty and racial discrimination in America.
-Or in other words, to try to hide what was now becoming a very obvious cultural divide in America.
+This plan ended with an apparent palace assassination in Dallas Texas, Lyndon Johnson, who succeeded Kennedy, recommitted to Vietnam and at the same time launched an ambitious and expensive “Great Society” social programme intended to end poverty and racial discrimination in America.
+Or, in other words, to try to hide what was now becoming a very obvious cultural divide in America.
 Much of the proposed funding, however, went into the increasingly expensive war in Vietnam and the late 60’s exploded in violent cultural riots highlighted by the continued political assassinations of Martin Luthor King in April 1968 and Robert Kennedy in June 1968.
 In a tragedy worthy of Shakespeare, America lost it’s soul in the five years between the assassinations of the Kennedy brothers 1963-1968.